 Notwithstanding the court rulings, SCAQMD staff recognizes that the Lead Agencies that approve CEQA documents retain the authority to include any additional information they deem relevant to assessing and mitigating the environmental impacts of a project.
-Because of SCAQMD's concern about the potential public health impacts of siting sensitive populations within close proximity of the freeways and other sources of air pollution, SCAQMD staff recommends that, prior to approving a project, Lead Agencies consider the impacts of air pollutants on people who will live at the proposed project.
+Because of SCAQMD staff's concern about the potential public health impacts of siting sensitive populations within close proximity of freeways, SCAQMD staff recommends that, prior to approving the project, Lead Agencies consider the impacts of air pollutants on people who will live in a new project and provide mitigation where necessary.